tuda-parallel/TMIO/README.md

 attached to existing code to monitor MPI-IO online.
 The tool traces synchronous as well as asynchronous I/O.
 TMIO offers a C as well as a C++ interface.
 We provide two methods for linking the library to the application, depending on whether the information is used for [offline](#offline-analysis) or [online](#online-analysis) analysis.
-The obtained traces can be analyzed as explained here [Exploring the Traces](#exploring-the-traces).
+The obtained traces can be analyzed as explained here [exploring the traces](#exploring-the-traces).